Family Medicine Obstetrics

 The University of Alberta Enhanced Skills Family Medicine Obstetrics Program is a 12-16 week (3-4 block) category 2 non-surgical program designed to provide additional training for family physicians committed to providing late gestation antepartum, intrapartum, and postpartum care as part of their practice.
 Residents will acquire knowledge and skills to help them feel competent and confident in the management of pregnant patients in a range of clinical settings.
 To support family physicians as lifelong learners and scholars, residents will also have opportunities to develop skills and comfort as medical educators.

-For the 2024-2025 academic year, only applicants in their current PGY2 year in the University of Alberta Family Medicine Residency Program will be eligible.
+Applicants to the 2025/2026 academic year must be in their PGY2 year in a Canadian postgraduate family medicine residency training program.
 Applicants are encouraged to outline their learning and future practice goals with the program so that their experiences can be tailored to meet their needs.

 The Enhanced Skills program in Family Medicine Obstetrics is a Category 2 program.
 It is a local, university-based, and domain-specific competency-based training program, under the Department of Family Medicine.